ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Partly cloudy, with a low around 8.
 Wind chill values as low as -6.
-North northwest wind around 14 mph, with gusts as high
+North northwest wind 9 to 14 mph, with gusts as high as
-         as 24 mph.<br></div>
+         24 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">